John Grant Jr.: Return from retirement

 On July 9, the league announced the 44-year-old John Grant Jr. had been selected to the MLL All Star Game.
 As of July 9, Grant Jr. was 11th in the league in points (18) with 10 goals and eight assists.

 Professional Lacrosse Hall of Fame

 On June 18, 2022, Grant was inducted into the Professional Lacrosse Hall of Fame as one of the eleven members of the inaugural class of inductees.

 Coaching career

 Grant has served as player-coach for the Denver Outlaws of Major League Lacrosse.

-He was named men's lacrosse Offensive Coordinator at Johns Hopkins in 2020 and resigned in 2022 to "pursue other opportunities in the lacrosse world.
+He was named men's lacrosse offensive coordinator at Johns Hopkins in 2020 and resigned in 2022 to "pursue other opportunities in the lacrosse world.

+He coached at the Maryland school, Gerstell Academy, for one year, in between Hopkins and the Redwoods Lacrosse Club.

+He was named an assistant coach for Redwoods Lacrosse Club on December 29, 2022.

+On June 25, 2024, Grant was named the head coach of Division II Lees–McRae College.

 International lacrosse career

 In 2006, Grant and Gary Gait led the Canadian national lacrosse team to an historic victory in the 2006 World Lacrosse Championship over the United States, 15–10.
 Grant led the tournament in points and assists and was selected for the All-World team.
 He has also represented Team Canada in the following events: